DefensiveOrigins/Detect-msDS-KeyCredentialLink/README.md

 # Auditing and Detecting Changes to msDS-KeyCredentialLink (Shadow Credentials)

 ## Enable Auditing of changes to msDS-KeyCredentialLink
-Changes to the msds-KeyCredentialLink are not audited/logged with standard audit configurations.
+Changes to the `msds-KeyCredentialLink` attribute are not audited/logged with standard audit configurations.
 This required serious investigations and a partner firm in infosec provided us the answer: TrustedSec.

 So, credit where it is due - this was amazing research: https://trustedsec.com/blog/a-hitch-hackers-guide-to-dacl-based-detections-part-1b.
 And, this should resolve the lack of auditing on the attribute used so commonly of late to escalate privileges.

 Another shout out is due here to the Open Threat Research Forge, Roberto Rodriguez and Jose Luis Rodriguez.
 Their efforts for open source are significant and they wrote the Set-AuditRule.ps1 tool used in the next commands. https://github.com/OTRF/Set-AuditRule

-To confiure Directory Service auditing of the msDS-CredentialLink attribute on all target objects in the domain, we must create a new AuditRule and specify the GUID of the attribute.
+To configure Directory Service auditing of the msDS-CredentialLink attribute on all target objects in the domain, we must create a new AuditRule and specify the GUID of the attribute.
 The msDS-CredentialLink Schema GUID that will be added to the Audit Rule can be found here: https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-ada2/45916e5b-d66f-444e-b1e5-5b0666ed4d66.

 ```
 cn: ms-DS-Key-Credential-Link